Pratik2401/News/README.md

 ## 🌐 Usage

-Once the app is running, it will open in your default browser at:
+Once the app is running, it will open in your browser at:

 ```
 http://localhost:5173
 ```

 You should see a navigation bar and a list of latest news cards with images, titles, and descriptions.
+Use the navigation bar to switch between news categories and countries.

 ---